-The practice was lead by the GP partners with the support of the practice manager and the assistant practice manager.
-They told us they prioritised safe, high quality and compassionate care.
-Staff told us the partners and the management team were approachable and always took the time to listen to all members of staff.
+The practice was led by the two GP partners with the support of the practice manager.
+The practice had experienced the absence of a previous partner and the move to new premises throughout the previous year.
+A new GP partner had recently joined the practice.
+The practice told us they prioritised safe, high quality and compassionate care.
+Staff told us the partners were approachable and always took the time to listen to all members of staff.

 The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.
 (The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment).
 This included support training for all staff on communicating with patients about notifiable safety incidents.
 The partners encouraged a culture of openness and honesty.
-From the sample of documented examples we reviewed we found that the practice had systems to ensure that when things went wrong with care and treatment:
+From the sample of three documented examples we reviewed we found that the practice had systems to ensure that when things went wrong with care and treatment the practice gave affected people support, information and a verbal and written apology.